Types Of Auctions

 Sealed Bid

-A sealed bid auction is when all the bids from bidders are made in such a way as not to be known to other bidders or the public.
+A sealed bid auction is when all the bids are made privately, not to be known to other bidders or the public.
 The bids can be mailed, faxed, emailed, or by using an online application via the internet.
 Sealed bid auctions sometimes will have more than one round of bidding.
-In this multi-round process, the seller can eliminate the lowest bidders from advancing to the next round, or he can keep them.
+In this multi-round process, the seller has a choice to keep or eliminate the lowest bidders from the next round.
 The additional round of bidding may put additional pressure on the bidders to make their best and final bid.
-Sealed bid auctions can be successful as they tend to pit the bidders against not only the other bidders but their imagination as to what the others may be bidding.
-Sealed bid auctions can be very effective in identifying hidden value not necessarily reflected in the market research.
+Sealed bid auctions succeed by making bidders compete against others—and their own guesses about rival bids.
+This auction style can be effective in identifying hidden value not necessarily reflected in market research.

 Multi-Parcel

 The Multi-Parcel auction method is highly effective for maximizing prices on land, acreage, and anything sold in tracts or lots.
 It lets buyers bid on specific lots or any combination they’re interested in.
 Multi-Par auctions frequently will generate higher realized values than recent appraised values.
 If you consider breaking a large farm into smaller tracts, you will see more interested buyers.
 The multi-par option can be conducted live, online, or both simultaneously.
-Multi-Par uses software to keep track of every bid, and it can calculate what the future bid a bidder needs to place to win their desired lot or lots in real time.
-Though complex, it will maximize the value for the seller and allow buyers to bid on lots they value the most.
+Multi-Par software tracks all bids and shows bidders the real-time amount needed to win their desired lots.
+Though complex, it will maximize the value for the seller and allow buyers to bid on lots they value.

 Current Auctions